Account

 If you decide to hire your child as an employee, you should pay your child by check or direct deposit.
 Cash payments should be avoided.
 You should also clearly document the hours that they worked and the type of work that they performed.
 An employment contract detailing the type of work to be performed is a good idea and will be beneficial in the event of an audit.

 You should also know that the payroll and withholding requirements may vary depending on the type of business that you operate.
 S-corporations and C-corporations will generally be required to withhold payroll taxes on the child’s earnings, whereas Schedule C businesses may not be required to withhold payroll taxes.
 Payroll and withholding requirements can also vary depending on the age of the child.
-Before your child starts earning wages at your business, talking to a Tax Pro or lawyer can help you ensure that the right processes are in place to satisfy your payroll requirements.
+Before your child starts earning wages at your business, it’s a good idea to review the IRS guidance on hiring family members to ensure that you’re following the correct procedures.

 What are the red flags for the IRS?